Geb-algebra/grapharray/README.md

 # GraphArray

-GraphArray is a class of arrays defined on a network that allows for fast computation and easy visualization.
+GraphArray is a class of arrays defined on a network, which allows for fast computation and easy visualization.

 When you plan to code some algorithms on networks, using GraphArray as the class